CompanyOfCyclingKnights/companyofcyclingknights.github.io/_posts/2016-11-28-Evans-Jerseys.markdown

 <img src="/assets/EvansSponsorshipJersey.jpeg"
 alt="Dave presenting Nigel with the groups sponsored jerseys" />

-The help of sponsors like Evans makes all the difference and we're grateful for all their help.
+Sponsors like Evans make all the difference.
+We're really grateful for all their help.